 The legal division participates in two types of Commission training-structured courses on topics related to multistate taxation and facilitated roundtable discussions for particular states.
-The structured courses may cover both legal and audit topics (and are done in conjunction with Commission audit staff) and the facilitated roundtable discussions are customized for states based on the cases or issues they would like to discuss.
+The structured courses may cover both legal and audit topics and the facilitated roundtable discussions are customized for states based on the cases or issues they would like to discuss.
+When providing training, the legal division often works in conjunction with Commission audit staff.
 Training conducted so far this year included a training and case consultation in Vermont; a two-day course in Georgia on transfer pricing and intercompany transactions; and corporate income tax training focused on combined reporting in New Jersey.
+At the end of 2018, the legal division put together an ethics training, along with the executive director and deputy executive director, for those state professionals needing CPE and CLE credit.

 The legal division also develops and delivers attorney training in conjunction with Litigation Committee meetings.
 At the 2018 Annual Meeting, the legal division developed and helped present a series of training presentations, including an IRS presentation on sham transactions and expert instruction on statutory construction in the context of litigation.
 The legal staff also hosted a guided roundtable discussion on Wayfair, tax reform, and state responses to both.
+At the Spring Committee Meetings, the legal division hosted a two-day attorney training attended by attorneys from approximately 15 states.
+Discussion topics included cost-of-performance litigation, economic substance doctrine developments, nexus after Wayfair, residency-based taxation, trust litigation before the U.S. Supreme Court, and taxation of digital transactions and sharing economy services.
+The presentation was web-cast with lawyers from some 15 states listening.
+State attorneys receive free CLE for these trainings.